habitry/medium_posts/_motivating_info_security.md

 Given the immense scale of the problem, it's doubtful that we'll ever be able to design ever more elaborate systems to secure ourselves.
 When facing a complex problem, we tend to look for complex solutions.
 Yet in an uncertain world, that's a mistake.
 "Overly complicated systems difficult to understand, easy to exploit, "difficult to understand, easy to exploit, and possible dangerous" (Gigerenzer, 2015).

 What's needed is motivating people to use simple rules of thumb and behaviors that they can do easily.

 # [Problem + Unteach]

 - Telling doesn't work.
 People know they should use secure passwords, 2fa, etc.

 Workman, M. A test of interventions for security threats from social engineering.
 Information Management and Computer Security, 16, 5 (2008), 463–483.

+Motivating information security behaviors is similar to motivating health behaviors.
+Yet, just like naive health coaches who are new,

+ health researchers have been examining the impact of fear messages for years.
+We can learn from them.

+Motivation arouses, directs, and sustains voluntary behaviors.
+It's been heavily studied in psychology and has been shown to have significant effects on feelings, thoughts, and behaviors (Vallerand et al)

 - Scaring doesn't work.
 Explain PMT from health research.